 I've compiled 26 apps for Atari 2600 lovers to experience for themselves.
 Now, RD80s isn't exactly IGN and I don't have any minions on the payroll to test and rate each app I've noted below.
 So I'm leaving some of the leg work up to you and would love to hear your comments on any of the apps listed below.
 Most are free to download with add-ons or ad-free pay options available.
-I'm providing links below each description to iTunes, Google Play, and Amazon stores when available (Game pricing as of 9/16/18.)
+I'm providing links below each description to iTunes, Google Play, and Amazon stores when available (pricing as of article post date.)
 Here is the list in no particular order...

 "Angry centipedes are coming down the screen to attack your hero!
 But you will be well armed and able to defend yourself and your Garden from the coming killer bugs!
 Free centipede arcade shooter game with increasing difficulty and vibrant colors."
 RD80s: Great copy of Centipede with a 4+ star rating on both platforms.